leopuleo/federico.giac.one/README.md

 *In alternative of Firebase, the website can be deployed to [Netlify](https://www.netlify.com) by simply pushing code to this repository.*

 ## Requisites
-In order to run develop the website you need:
+In order to develop the website you need:

 1. Node 10.X.X
 2. Yarn 1.7.0